NelsonScott/Redly/README.md

 [heroku]:

 ## Minimum Viable Product
-Redly is a clone of Feedly with a reddit twist, built on Rails and Backbone.
+Redly is a clone of Feedly that allows users to rate and tag entries, built on Rails and Backbone.
 Users can:

 - [x] Create accounts
 - [x] Create sessions (log in)
-- [ ] Create feeds
+- [ ] Add feeds
-- [ ] Choose feeds
+- [ ] View feeds
-- [ ] Tag feeds
+- [ ] Tag entries
-- [ ] Rate feeds
+- [ ] Rate entries
-- [ ] View feeds and tags
+- [ ] View entries' tags and ratings

 ## Design Docs
 * [View Wireframes][views]